starreid/Cybersecurity-Learning-Journal/reports/day-01-arp-attack-report.md

 The image shows a snippet of the `tshark` output filtered for ARP packets and highlights entries related to IP `192.168.1.138`.
 The command uses `-Y "arp"` to filter only ARP traffic and `grep "192.168.1.138"` to quickly locate target responses, showing how the Kali machine sent forged ARP packets.

+In the capture, we observed Bettercap’s discovery phase: Kali (`192.168.1.137`) queries for the target (`192.168.1.138`), and Metasploitable replies with its real MAC address.
+The `arp.spoof` module was activated and logged `arp spoofer started, probing 1 targets`.
+Later ARP poisoning packets may not be recorded in this capture due to tshark timing or buffer behavior.
+Still, Bettercap confirmed that the target was detected and spoofing started successfully, which was later verified by the ability to intercept traffic during the SSH session.

 **What it does:**
 Reads the `.pcapng` file generated in the previous step, filters only **ARP** protocol packets, and displays the first 10 lines.
 This step confirms that the network is exchanging ARP messages (Requests, Replies, Gratuitous ARP) between devices.